 He advanced an argument for the proposition that …

 And so on.

 The journal submissions I saw for ANALYSIS were, of course, authors’ final drafts.
 The work had already been lovingly revised and polished a number of times.
 Yet quite often I used to ask authors to cut their work by ten or fifteen percent.
-And almost invariably, when I did this, authors comment (when they sent in their shortened revised version) that they thought that their paper is improved by being made leaner and fitter.
+And almost invariably, when I did this, authors commented (when they sent in their shortened revised version) that they thought that their paper was improved by being made leaner and fitter.
 If final drafts can usefully be trimmed by ten or fifteen percent, then there is likely to be a lot more redundant material in earlier drafts.
 Be firm: take your prose to the gym, and keep working at it until the bones and sinews show through!
 That’s Rule Two.